 This afternoon, continue back to Chester along the North Wales coast, visiting the most complete walled town in Britain, Conwy, in Wales, and its stark 13th century castle.

 This morning you'll get to explore charming Chester, a city whose 2000 year-old history is on display like no other.
 Complete medieval walls surround the city on Roman foundations from which the old Roman amphitheatre, the most complete in Britain, can be seen.
 Marvel at Chester’s unique Rows, Britain’s first shopping mall, whose rows of medieval, ‘black and white’ buildings with covered walkways, are built upon Roman cellars and accessed from the street.

 Hitting the road again, you'll travel east across England’s backbone, the Pennine hills, to proud Yorkshire and the Bronte parsonage at Haworth.
-Go back in time to the world that inspired the Bronte sisters to write the likes of Jane Eyre and Wuthering Heights.
-You will then briefly stop at Salts Mill, set in the UNESCO World Heritage Site, Saltaire.
-The Grade II Listed historic mill was built in 1853 by Sir Titus Salt along with the village to house his workers.
-Your final stop today is in the market town of Otley, for an early evening meal, before you continue to York, the historic capital of northern England.
+After seeing what inspired the sisters to write th elikes of Jayne Eyre and Wuthering Heights, continue to York, the historic capital of northern England.